govuk-one-login/rp-reference/clients/Apex-Salesforce/README.md

   - PrivateKey = Your RSA private key
   - Scopes = `openid email phone`
   - VectorOfTrust = `Cl` or `Cl.Cm` or `Cl.Cm.P2`

-  - Redirect_URL = `{REDIRECT_URI}`
+- on the registration handler field, click on the "Automatically create a registration handler template" link to create the registration handle class on save of the auth provider

-- On the registration handler field, click on the "Automatically create a registration handler template" link to create the registration handle class on save of the auth provider
+- click Save, this generates the required Salesforce URLs found at the bottom of the page
-- click Save.
-This will populate the required Salesforce urls.
-Copy the Callback URL.
+- copy the Callback URL
-- click Edit.
-Paste the value of the generated Callback URL into the RedirectUrl field.
+- click Edit and paste the value of the generated Callback URL into the RedirectUrl field
-- using the Self Service admin tool make sure your One Login configuration has the same redirect url configured.
+- using the Self Service admin tool make sure your One Login configuration has the same redirect url configured

 ### 4. Configure Remote Site Settings

 - by default Salesforce will not allow contact to external websites
-- you need to add the GOV.UK One Login URLs to the Remote Site list: Setup->Security->Remote site settings
+- you must add the GOV.UK One Login URLs to the Remote Site list: Setup->Security->Remote site settings
   - OneLoginIntegration = `https://oidc.integration.account.gov.uk`
   - IntegrationIdentityKeyEndpoint = `https://identity.integration.account.gov.uk`